anxkhn/azure-ai-900-exam-prep/questions.md

 When you design an AI system to assess whether loans should be approved, the factors used to make the decision should be explainable.
 This is an example of which Microsoft guiding principle for responsible AI?

-1.  transparency
+A.  transparency
-2.  inclusiveness
+B.  inclusiveness
-3.  fairness
+C.  fairness
-4.  privacy and security
+D.  privacy and security

 **Answer(s):** A